Oxford-step-counter/Step-Counting-Algorithms-Testing/README.md

-# Step Counter Algorithms
+# Step Counter Algorithm Python

-This repository contains the Python implementation of the algorithms to be tested for the step counter module.
+This repository contains the Python implementation of the Windowed Peak Detection step counter algorithm with all its variations.

-Planned to be implemented are:
-- Windowed Peak Detection (with a variety of windows)
-- Continuous Wavelet Transform
+The algorithm is wrapped in a client/server architecture that allows running multiple instances of the algorithm with different sets of parameters.